douglasteeple/RobotLocalization/README.md

 DougBot is considerably heavier than the benchmark Udac- ityBot.
 The laser Scanner is placed higher than UdacityBot atop the tower of DougBot and more towards the rear.

 ### DISCUSSION
 Both robots performed equally well.
-DougBot is consider- ably heavier than the benchmark UdacityBot, though the extra mass did not significantly change the time to reach the goal.
+DougBot is considerably heavier than the benchmark UdacityBot, though the extra mass did not significantly change the time to reach the goal.
 Perhaps this is due to the fact that friction of the wheels is set to maximum so there is no slippage.
 This assumption does not reflect real world conditions, where slippage of one wheel may well be quite common, and the difference in mass would then become important.

 The Laser Scanner placement modification also had no impact on performance in the given environment as the scanner was still lower than the height of the barriers.
 Had the barriers been lower or of uneven height DougBot may well have collided with a barrier.
 The route taken was circuitous and suboptimal.